Christian Petersen (sculptor): Career

-Late 1950s–Continued to create portraits and reliefs for private and public commissions.
+After retiring, he continued to create portraits and reliefs for private and public commissions in the late 1950s.
 He also taught clay modeling to handicapped children twice a week as a volunteer at Smouse Opportunity School in Des Moines.

-1959–Began the design for A Dedication to the Future.
-He suffered a heart attack later that year.

-1961–Petersen died of cancer on April 4, four days after inspecting and signing the last casting mold for A Dedication to the Future for the Fisher Community Center in Marshalltown, Iowa.
+In 1959 he began to design his piece A Dedication to the Future.
+Petersen died of cancer on 4 April 1961, four days after inspecting and signing the last casting mold for A Dedication to the Future for the Fisher Community Center in Marshalltown, Iowa.